rzhang0716/Data-Science/00_Machine_Learning/01_Random_Forest/readme.md

 <h1>Random Forest</h1>

+Cross validation is important with small data, multiple cross validation with different train/test split is also important to imporve the stable/predicatble or the model.

 ## Random Forest Concept
 1. Is Random Forest performing well for imbalanced data? </br>
 The Random Forest model is built on decision trees and decision trees are sensitive to class imbalance.
 Each tree is built on a “bag” and each bag is a uniform random sample from the data (with replacement).
 Therefore, each tree will be biased in the same direction and magnitude by class imbalance.